In this article:

 - Apply tea tree oil in gel form using a toothbrush twice daily for several weeks.

-- Add a drop of tea tree oil in your regular toothpaste and brush your teeth with it twice daily.
+- Add a drop of tea tree oil to your regular toothpaste and brush your teeth with it twice daily.

 Lifestyle Changes to Prevent Periodontal Disease